eduardo-escoto/Int15-codepost-upload/README.md

 This python script is run in each students' jupyter notebook upon grading.
 It contains three functions:
 1. ```parse_test_output(test_output)```

-Returns the test output content to be uploaded to codePost. **THIS FUNCTION SHOULD BE MODIFIED BY USER FOR DESIRED BEHAVIOR.** For example, if we wanted to expose the full test_output to students, this function would read:
+Returns the test output content to be uploaded to codePost. **YOU SHOULD MODIFY THIS FUNCTION TO SPECIFY YOUR DESIRED BEHAVIOR.** For example, if we wanted to expose the full test_output to students, this function would read:
 ```
 def parse_test_output(test_output):
   return test_output